johnbellone/veewee-vagrant-chef/README.md

 specifies port forwarding the application is available on *port 8080* from the host machine.
 It is actually running on the standard HTTP port 80 in the guest operating system.

+If everything goes as expected you should be prompted with a 'Hello World' message which is delivered from the small web server that is being run inside of the guest virtual machine.

 ## License